Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 But to turn off Twitter is to embrace blind spots about this president.

 On Twitter, Trump called his own attorney general, Jeff Sessions, "disgraceful."
-Just before the election, a tweet initialled personally by Trump from his campaign account trafficked in some fairly common anti-Semitic language: "Hillary Clinton meets in secret with international banks to plot the destruction of U.S. sovereignty."
+Just before the election, a tweet initialed personally by Trump from his campaign account trafficked in some fairly common anti-Semitic language: "Hillary Clinton meets in secret with international banks to plot the destruction of U.S. sovereignty."

 Why is A.G.
 Jeff Sessions asking the Inspector General to investigate potentially massive FISA abuse.
 Will take forever, has no prosecutorial power and already late with reports on Comey etc. Isn’t the I.G. an Obama guy?
 Why not use Justice Department lawyers?
 DISGRACEFUL!— Donald J. Trump (@realDonaldTrump) February 28, 2018

-There are journalists and political figures who are adherents to a school of thought that says, simply: turn away.
-Trump adviser Kellyanne Conway says she's among them.
-She argues the media uses his tweets to gin up airtime, stir controversy, and save itself from the hard business of covering government.
+There are journalists and political figures who are adherents to a school of thought that says, simply: Turn away.
+Trump adviser Kellyanne Conway says she is among them.
+She argues that the media uses his tweets to gin up airtime, stir controversy and save itself from the hard business of covering government.

 "I know it's a heck of a lot easier to cover 140 characters here or there or what the president may be saying about the media here or there than it is to learn the finer points of how Medicaid is funded in this country," Conway said last summer.